Roll20/beacon-docs/content/docs/about/faq.md

-{{< details "**Q: How are legacy attributes handled in Beacon?**" >}}
+{{< details "**Q: How are Custom Sheet attributes handled in Beacon?**" >}}

-Beacon gives you the ability to transition your legacy attributes to new attributes you create in Beacon.
-This means that when a user updates their sheet to the new Beacon sheet, their legacy attribute can be mapped to Beacon attributes using the `convertLegacyMacroAttributes` function.
-Sheet developers can define how to handle legacy attribute values to ensure compatibility with existing macros.
+Beacon gives you the ability to transition your Custom Sheet attributes to new attributes you create in Beacon.
+This means that when a user updates their sheet to the new Beacon sheet, their Custom Sheet attribute can be mapped to Beacon attributes using the `convertLegacyMacroAttributes` function.
+Sheet developers can define how to handle Custom Sheet attribute values to ensure compatibility with existing macros.
 {{< /details >}}